100jobsofthefuture/100jobsofthefuture.github.io/resources/activity1/index.md

 **Teacher explanation:** If we know what our common themes are, what we are interested and not interested in, and what motivates us, then we’re looking at the jobs we might want to do in the future, we can use this information to help us decide what will be a good option for us.

 **Student task:** Students draw two columns on a page and write their common themes on the left.
 A theme is an aspect of jobs that they appreciate.
-Students to browse through the 100 jobs job list include link to website and when they see a job that they think might align with one of their themes,  to write it in the right hand column.
+Students to browse through the [100 jobs list](/browse/) and when they see a job that they think might align with one of their themes,  to write it in the right hand column.

 <figure class="resources">
   <table class="lined">